John-hack321/chat_app/README.md

     BRIAN KINOTI
 ```

 A one-on-one chat application built in C, developed as part of a network and distributed programming course.
-The project is being built incrementally starting from a monolithic architecture with socket communication on a single machine, then later refactored into a full client-server model that can run across two different machines.
+The project is being built incrementally starting from a monolithic architecture with socket communication on a single machine, then later refactored into a full client-server model that can run across two different machines just as planned.

 > **Current status:** Step 1 — user registration and file storage mechanism is implemented.
 Users can register a username which gets saved to a flat file (`data/users.txt`).
 Socket communication, messaging, and the full chat loop are not yet implemented.
 this ensures we use the file mechanism as reqeusted by ms Ronge